cs423-uiuc/cs423-uiuc.github.io/fall25/mps/MP3.md

 Work process 5: 200MB Memory, Random Locality Access, and 10,000 accesses per iteration

-Plot a graph named `case_2.png` where x-axis is N (i.e., 5, 11, 16, 20, 22) and y-axis is the total utilization of all N copies of the work process 5.
+Plot a graph named `case_2.png` where x-axis is N (i.e., 5, 11, 16, 20, 22/25 **(Updated Nov.
+14: x86 uses 22, ARM uses 25)**) and y-axis is the total utilization of all N copies of the work process 5.
 Analyze the quantitative differences between these ~~three~~ data points (where N is 5, 11, 16, 20, 22) and discuss where such differences come from.
 Both the utilization and the completion time of the work processes are points of interests in this analysis.

+Please clearly state that you used ARM-based system in your README file.

 **Setting up swap space**